renatoathaydes/safeson/README.md

               assertEquals(15, person.age);
     }
 }

-final class Person {
-    final String name;
-    final int age;
-    public Person(String name, int age) {
-        this.name = name;
-        this.age = age;
-    }
-}
 ```

 Notice that only the constructor parameter names matter.
 Fields and getters do not matter for SafeSON.

 > Fields that are present in a JSON document but not in a POJO's constructors are ignored.

-### Pojo field types
+### POJO/Record field types

-Besides the basic JSON types mentioned before, POJOs may also have fields with the following types:
+Besides the basic JSON types mentioned before, POJOs and records may also have fields with the following types:

 * `int`
 * `long`